AminHosseini96/DoneWithIt-LearningReactNative/README.md

 # DoneWithIt

-This was a priject that I developed during learning React Native
+This was a project that I developed during learning React Native

 ## Description